FixingPixels/Aegis/docs/commands/aegis_task.md

 The `task` command focuses on procedural memory, providing detailed information about active tasks, their implementation progress, and any blockers or dependencies.
 It helps manage and track the actual development work being done.

+> **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
+The command helps guide your AI assistant in managing tasks.

 ## Usage

+Type in your AI assistant's chat window:
 ```bash
 /aegis task
 ```